MicPie/DepthFirstLearning/InfoGAN/InfoGAN.md

 (p(x)/q(x) = ∞ and log(p(x)/q(x)) = ∞ which results in KL(p,q) = ∞ ???)

-##### :black_small_square: In the paper, why do they say “In practice, equation 1 may not provide sufficient gradient for G to learn well.
+##### :white_small_square: In the paper, why do they say “In practice, equation 1 may not provide sufficient gradient for G to learn well.
 Early in learning, when G is poor, D can reject samples with high confidence because they are clearly different from the training data.
 In this case, log(1−D(G(z)))saturates”?

 See the derivative of the loss functions at x = 0 in the pictures at the next question.
-There the non-saturating loss (green, derivation in orange) has a much higher derivative when the G is learning to fake the pictures better (-log(D(G(z)) = 0 or slightly higher) compared to the saturating loss function (blue).
+There the non-saturating loss (green) has a much higher derivative when the G is learning to fake the pictures better (-log(D(G(z)) = 0 or slightly higher) compared to the saturating loss function (blue).

-##### :black_small_square: Implement a Colab that trains a GAN for MNIST.
+##### :white_small_square: Implement a Colab that trains a GAN for MNIST.
 Try both the saturating and non-saturating ~~discriminator~~ generator (?) loss.

 Blue: saturating loss (ln(1-x))\
 Green: non-saturating loss (-ln(x)\